Thomas Barbash

 Photo Credit: Smeeta Mahanti

 Julia Flynn Siler is a New York Times best-selling author and journalist.
 Her most recent book, The White Devil’s Daughters: The Women Who Fought Slavery in San Francisco’s Chinatown (Knopf, 2019), was a New York Times Editors’ Choice and a nonfiction finalist for the California Book Award.
 Her other books are The House of Mondavi: The Rise and Fall of an American Wine Dynasty, a finalist for a James Beard Award and a Gerald Loeb Award for distinguished reporting, and Lost Kingdom: Hawaii’s Last Queen, the Sugar Kings, and America’s First Imperial Adventure.
 A graduate of Brown University (American Studies) and Columbia University’s Graduate School of Journalism, Siler also earned an MBA at night from Northwestern University.
 A veteran journalist and National Endowment for the Humanities “Public Scholar” fellow, Siler was a foreign correspondent based in London and has been a guest commentator on PBS, the BBC, CNBC, and CNN.
 She lives in the San Francisco Bay Area with her family.
-She will be a fellow at Stanford University’s Distinguished Careers Institute in 2024-2025.
-[NF] juliaflynnsiler.com
+She will be a visiting scholar at Oxford University in 2025.
+She is the co-director of the nonfiction program at the Community of Writers. juliaflynnsiler.com

 Photo credit: Stephanie Mohan